land-rover/spatial-flow-network-analysis/README.md

 In what follows, we find it useful to visualize a community as (1) a union of census block polygon geometries, (2) a convex hull of census block centroids, and (3) a bounding box of the convex hull of census block centroids.

-Each representation is shown below for a reference community which happens to consist of 15 commuting workers, each housed or hosted in one of 6 census blocks (nodes) that are connected by 5 distinct paths (edges).
+Each representation is shown below for a randomly-selected reference community which happens to consist of 15 commuting workers, each housed or hosted in one of 6 census blocks (nodes) that are connected by 5 distinct paths (edges).

 * Polygon Union